vedderb/bldc/lispBM/README.md

 (get-ppm)
 ```

-Read the decoded value on the PPM input and returns 0 to 1.
+Read the decoded value on the PPM input and returns 0.0 to 1.0.
 Note that the PPM app has to be configured and running.
 Example:

 ```clj
 (print (list "PPM Value: " (get-ppm)))
 ```

+Note that control type can be set to Off in the PPM app to get the input without running the motor automatically, which is useful when running the motor from lisp.

 #### get-encoder